 Since 2001, there have been rapid and significant appreciations of the major currencies relative to the U.S. dollar and currencies pegged to it.
-The Euro Area currency (euro), which has become one of the most important currencies, appreciated by more than 25% in less than eighteen months relative to the U.S. dollar.
-Evidence, based on experiences of the exchange rates of several currencies, indicate that these appreciations are largely driven by the forces of multilateral adjustments to the large U.S. current account and fiscal imbalances.
-The U.S. economy occupies a predominant position in the world economy.
+The euro, the currency of the Euro Area that has become one of the most important currencies, appreciated by more than 25% in less than eighteen months relative to the U.S. dollar.
+Evidence, based on experiences of the exchange rates of several currencies, indicate that these appreciations are largely driven by the forces of multilateral adjustments to the large U.S. current account and fiscal imbalances.1 The U.S. economy occupies a predominant position in the world economy.
 Therefore, when it incurs an unsustainable current account deficit, all other major currencies will appreciate relative to the U.S. dollar to facilitate global adjustment to the U.S. imbalances.
-Thus, the underlying forces behind these appreciations are not driven by real fundamentals, normally identified as shifts in the demand for and supply of countries' produced goods relative to those produced in the U.S. economy, but by exogenous factors.
+Blanchard, Giavazzi and Sa (2005) analyzes the main forces behind the large U.S. current account deficits and their impacts on the U.S. dollar.2 Thus, the underlying forces behind these appreciations are not driven by real fundamentals, normally identified as shifts in the demand for and supply of countries' produced goods relative to those produced in the U.S. economy, but by exogenous factors.

-The pirpose of this paper is to study the dynamic effects of the recent euro appreciations on the emerging oil-exporting economies; particularly, those that trade almost only with the Euro Area.
+Our purpose in this paper is to study the dynamic effects of the recent appreciations of the euro on oilexporting economies; particularly, the countries that mostly trade with the Euro Area.
 The oil-exporting economies differ from other developing small-open economies in different aspects.
-They rely heavily on oil for their exports earnings, and are highly dependent on imported consumption and capital goods and intermediate inputs for domestic production.
+They rely heavily on oil for their exports earnings, and are highly dependent on imported consumption, capital goods, and intermediate inputs for domestic production.
 They also have more volatile business cycles, and are more crisis prone than small-open developed countries.
 In light of these features, fluctuations in world oil prices, terms of trade and world interest rates have significant roles on their business cycle fluctuations.